Non-stabilizerness and violations of CHSH inequalities: Random non-locality

+Fig.~\ref{fig:violations_entanglement} expresses the known fact that one needs a finite amount of entanglement to violate CHSH inequality.
 In Fig.~\ref{fig:violations_m_nl} we show the conditional probability of violating the CHSH inequality at given values of the non-local non-stabilizerness.
-At first glance, the plot seems to contradict Theorem~\ref{thm:no_tsirelson}, since the probability of violation increases with $M_{\rm NL}$.
-This can be explained by the fact that local and non-local magic of Haar-random states are not independent: states with high amounts of non-local magic will also possess local magic, and so the probability of violation increases.
-However, because of the presence of non-local magic, the violation are small, i.e.~$|b_U|$ is slightly above 2 and way below the Tsirelson bound.
-This interpretation is strengthened by the plot in Fig.~\ref{fig:joint_MNL_Bell_exp_val} where we show the density of states in the $|b_U|, M_{\rm NL}$ plane: for small values of $M_{\rm NL}$ there a low density of states violating the CHSH inequality, but at the same time these states can reach higher values of the violation.
-As $M_{\rm NL}$ increases, the maximum value of $|b_U|$ decreases, in accordance with Eq.~(\ref{eq:ineq_B_M_NL}).
+The results shown in this plot, lead us to observe the following fact. \begin{fact} States with large amounts of non-local non-stabilizerness are likely to violate the CHSH inequality. \end{fact} A naive interpretation of ~\ref{fact:non_local_probability} would lead one to think of a contradiction with Theorem~\ref{thm:no_tsirelson}, since the probability of violation increases with $M_{\rm NL}$.
+However, this can be explained by the fact that local and non-local magic of Haar-random states are not independent: states with high amounts of non-local magic will also possess local magic, and so the probability of violation increases.
+However, because of the presence of non-local magic, the violations are small, i.e.~$|b_U|$ is slightly above 2 and way below the Tsirelson bound.
+This interpretation is strengthened by the plot in Fig.~\ref{fig:joint_MNL_Bell_exp_val} where we show the density of states in the $|b_U|, M_{\rm NL}$ plane, leading to the next fact. \begin{fact} For small values of $M_{\rm NL}$ there is a low density of states violating the CHSH inequality.
+These can reach higher values of the violation.
+As $M_{\rm NL}$ increases, the maximum value of $|b_U|$ decreases, in accordance with Eq.~(\ref{eq:ineq_B_M_NL}). \end{fact}

 Finally, in Fig.~\ref{fig:violations_ml} we plot the probability of violations given $M_\mathrm{LOC}$.
 One can observe that the probability is non monotone with respect to local non-stabilizerness confirming the non-trivial interplay between local and non-local magic, since states with high amounts of local non-stabilizerness are constrained to have also large amounts of non-local non-stabilizerness, hindering the possibility of non-local violations.
-Note that, according to Theorem~\ref{theorem2}, $P_\mathrm{viol}=0$ when $M_\mathrm{LOC}=0$.
+Note that, according to Theorem~\ref{theorem4}, $P_\mathrm{viol}=0$ when $M_\mathrm{LOC}=0$.
 The behavior of $P(\mathrm{viol}| M_\mathrm{LOC})$ for small $M_\mathrm{LOC}$ is detailed in Fig.~\ref{fig:ultima} where it is confirmed that $P_\mathrm{viol}\to 0$ when $M_\mathrm{LOC} \to 0$.